 Here are possible solutions

-Record/note the findings of each steps, because that will help us if have to contact us.
+Record/note the findings of each step, because that will help us if have to contact us.

 To confirm if the issue is due to file size or in the upload process, try uploading a small file.
 You can download a sample file from here.

-NOTE: If you are able to upload smaller file, skip Step 2 below.
-If you are not able to upload smaller file, try Step 2 below first.
+NOTE: If you are able to upload a smaller file, skip Step 2 below.
+If you are not able to upload a smaller file, try Step 2 below first.

 NOTE 2: If you are on GoDaddy hosting, you need to change the hosting.

-Step 2: Try adding this line to the wp-config.php file
+Try adding this line to the wp-config.php file.

 Edit the php.ini file and add the following new lines, taking care not to modify any existing lines which may be important to your website configuration: